Pacific Leaders Scholarships for Children of Public Servants

 - Communication skills and references.

 All applicants will be notified in writing once the scholarship recipients have been selected.
 Feedback will be provided upon request.

 There is no appeal process for unsuccessful applicants.
 Scholarships must be used before March 31 of the following year.
-Scholarships cannot be deferred, but you can reapply the next year.
+Scholarships can't be deferred, but you can reapply the next year.

 The scholarship cut off age of 25 is consistent with other government programs and allows us to target the dependents of public servants.
 Research shows that students of this age range likely need the financial boost the most.
-This program is targeted to those under 25 who are pursuing an undergraduate credential: graduate students are not eligible.
+This program is targeted to those under 25 who are pursuing an undergraduate credential.
+Graduate students aren't eligible.

 Only one scholarship is allowed per child because we want as many members of the public service—and their children—to benefit from these scholarships as possible.
 If public servants have more than one child, each child is eligible.

-Since one of the criteria of this scholarship is solid academic achievement, applicants must have a threshold mark of B. Higher grades are not rewarded; as long as the B threshold is met, this requirement is satisfied.
+Since one of the criteria of this scholarship is solid academic achievement, applicants must have a threshold mark of grade B. Higher grades aren't rewarded; as long as the B threshold is met, this requirement is satisfied.
 The selection committee will also base its decision on your communication skills and the relevance of your education and career plans to BC Public Service goals.